Information We Collect and You Provide

 Providing & Improving Our Services

 We will communicate with you if you’ve provided us the means to do so.
 For example, if you’ve provided your phone number, we may call you to discuss association activities/events, to the extent permitted under applicable law.
-If you’ve given us your email address, we may send you promotional email offers or email you about APTA events, to the extent permitted under applicable law.
+If you’ve given us your email address, we may send you promotional email offers or email you about APTA, NATSA and the APTF events, to the extent permitted under applicable law.
 If you do not want to receive promotional emails from us, please indicate your preference by opting-out via the links provided in the emails.
 Note, that if you opt-out of receiving our promotional emails, you may still receive transactional emails from us.

 We may also perform data analyses (including anonymization of personal information).